stevenrao/adb-proj/README.md

 git clone https://android.googlesource.com/platform/system/core -b android10-release --depth=1
 ```
 #### 2、depend folder
-it is denpend source code when build adb， the codes are collected from core folder.
+it is the needed denpend source or header code when build adb， the codes are collected from core folder.

 #### 3、Makefile
 to  build the source  to adb executable  binary file